Great Lakes Theater’s ‘A Midsummer Night’s Dream’ is deliriously funny

 Even now, the play is extremely popular with schools, local companies and Shakespeare festivals.
 Currently, a non-profit company titled “Play On Shakespeare” has provided contemporary modern translations of 39 of the Bard’s works.
 The organization has commissioned dozens of playwrights and translators to transform the dialogue into easier to understand modern English.
 Rather than paraphrasing, the works are recreated with Shakespeare’s linguistic rigor with use of the same rhyme, rhythm, metaphor, meter, imagery, symbolism, rhetoric and structure in order to make the works more accessible to the current audiences.
 With the Great Lakes Theater production the modern verse translation is done by Jeff Whitty who does an outstanding job.

-In Athens, Duke Theseus (Derek Garza) has announced his intent to marry Hippolayta, Queen of the Amazons (Jessie Cope Miller).
-In the woods outside the city, Oberon, King of the Fairies (Derek Garza) and Titana, Queen of the Fairies (Jessie Cope Miller) are going through a rough patch in their relationship throwing the mortal and fairy worlds into a frenzy.
-Oberon wants Hippolayta’s Indian changling to serve him as a henchman rather than his wife’s servant.
+In Athens, Duke Theseus (Derek Garza) has announced his intent to marry Hippolyta, Queen of the Amazons (Jessie Cope Miller).
+In the woods outside the city, Oberon, King of the Fairies (Derek Garza) and Titania, Queen of the Fairies (Jessie Cope Miller) are going through a rough patch in their relationship throwing the mortal and fairy worlds into a frenzy.
+Oberon wants Hippolyta’s Indian changling to serve him as a henchman rather than his wife’s servant.
 Meanwhile in the city, Egeus (M.A.
 Taylor) has gone to Theseus for help.
 It seems that his daughter, Hermia (Angela Utrera) is rebelling against her father’s choice of husband for her.
 Demetrius (Domonique Champion) is a nice guy but Hermia is just not into him.
 Instead she loves Lysander and her good friend, Helena (Royer Bokus) is madly in love with Demetrius who continuously spurns her advances.
 Hermia’s father has threatened Hermia with death or the convent if she does not obey his wishes.

 All the while, a group of local tradesmen have formed an acting company with plans to perform at the Duke’s upcoming wedding.
 The company is made up of Quince, a carpenter (Jeffrey C. Hawkins), Bottom, a weaver (Nick Steen), Flute, a bellows mender (Nic Scott Hermick), Snout, a tinker (M.A.
 Taylor), Snug, a joiner (Jaedynn Latter) and Starveling, a tailor (Boe Wank).
 What they lack in thespian skills they make up for in enthusiasm and ham.
 Rounding out the cast is Philostrate, Master of Revels to Theseus (Joe Wegner).